 It’s beneficial for your entire sounder to make sure that your pigs are as comfortable as possible, not just for the welfare of the pigs but also to help them grow big and strong.
 In many cases, looking out for a pig’s welfare and enrichment also positively affects their growth as livestock and their final butchering weight when they go to market.

-Sometimes it’s difficult to know if your Pigs are happy, it’s important as a farmer to know the different ways pigs show happiness, learn in my post here.
+Sometimes it’s difficult to know if your Pigs are happy, it’s important as a farmer to know the different ways pigs show happiness, learn in my recent article.

 7.Lonely Pigs Will Not Have Much of an Appetite

 Another welfare issue that can cause poor pig growth is loneliness.
 While it might seem dramatic that a pig may pine and fast if it is bored and lonely, pigs are some of the most intelligent animals in the animal kingdom—as smart as a human toddler(see study).
 So, without other pigs to keep them company, pigs may eat a lot less than they would otherwise.